Action indicators and action list

-- (appears if JetBrains dotTrace is integrated with Visual Studio) - suggests to profile current unit tests or unit test class.
+(appears if JetBrains dotTrace is integrated with Visual Studio) - suggests profiling current unit tests or unit test class.

-- (appears if JetBrains dotCover is integrated with Visual Studio)- suggests to perform code coverage on current unit tests or unit test class.
+(appears if JetBrains dotCover is integrated with Visual Studio) Suggests performing code coverage on current unit tests or unit test class.

-- - suggests to create a new unit test session for current unit tests or unit test class.
+Suggests to create a new unit test session for the current unit test or unit test class.

-- (appears if JetBrains dotMemory is integrated with Visual Studio)- suggests to install the dotMemory Unit Testing Framework NuGet package and references it in the unit test project where the current file belongs.
+(appears if JetBrains dotMemory is integrated with Visual Studio) Suggests installing the dotMemory Unit Testing Framework NuGet package and references it in the unit test project where the current file belongs.

-- (appears when you set the caret at the declaration of a public static method without parameters)- suggests to debug this method with an anonymous run configuration.
-For more information, see Using Run Configurations.
+(appears when you place the caret at the declaration of a public static method without parameters) Suggests debugging this method with an anonymous run configuration.
+For more information, refer to Run configurations.

-- (appears when you select a code block)- a surround action and surround templates for the selection.
+(appears when you select a code block) Suggests a surround action and surround templates for the selection.

 You are free to choose whether to use the suggestions or not, but it often worth taking a look at what is available at the current caret position.